tisfeng/Easydict/Pods/FirebaseCore/README.md

 #### iOS Simulator

-The iOS Simulator cannot register for remote notifications, and will not receive push notifications.
+The iOS Simulator cannot register for remote notifications and will not receive push notifications.
-In order to receive push notifications, you'll have to follow the steps above and run the app on a physical device.
+To receive push notifications, follow the steps above and run the app on a physical device.

 ## Building with Firebase on Apple platforms